-Do urinalysis and measure serum creatinine in all patients with lupus and do renal biopsy if an unexplained abnormality is found in either, particularly in the presence of low C3 and C4 and elevated dsDNA.
+Obtain urinalysis and measure serum creatinine in all patients with SLE and renal biopsy if an unexplained abnormality is found in either, particularly in the presence of low C3 and C4 and elevated dsDNA.

 Initiate angiotensin inhibition for even mild hypertension and treat atherosclerotic risk factors aggressively.

-Treat active, potentially reversible nephritis with corticosteroids plus cyclophosphamide and/or mycophenolate mofetil.
+Treat active, potentially reversible nephritis with corticosteroids plus mycophenolate mofetil and/or cyclophosphamide.